defyingdemonprogram/Music-Visualizer-in-C/DEV.md

   - `-ldl`: Links against the dynamic linking library.
   - `-lpthread`: Links against the POSIX threads library.

+### Converting music format with other using `ffmpeg`
 To convert one file extenstion to other, (note only changing the extention doesnot actually change the encodeing of encoding of that format.)
 ```bash
 ffmpeg -i original_audio destination_audio.mp3
 ```
+Learn more about ffmpeg in [official documentation - ffmpeg documentation](https://ffmpeg.org/documentation.html)

 ### Some Commands